 britishsidemount1 (73 kB) - shown here with two small tanks (for which it is still eminently suitable).
 Everything goes on one belt and can be difficult to don unless one lies down.

 As penetration distances into caves increased, the belt was replaced by a more sturdy affair with additional shoulder straps and a padded waist band to distrubute the load more equally.
 The obvious disadvantage with this system is that both cylinders and any lead must be threaded onto the harness before it is put on.
 This generally caused the poor diver to have to kit up on his backand often be assisted to a standing position by a helper.

 The current style of diving sidemount in the UK was actually imported from the US by Peter Bolt in the early 1990's following his dives in Lechugilla Cave.
 Rick Stanton and then Duncan Price adopted it and popularised its use through articles in the CDG Newsletter and by word of mouth.
-The modern rig finally gained acceptance when Joel Corrigan designed the first commercial harness for this system in conjunction with Dragon Caving Gear and more recently the Explorer harness from FarrWorld).
+The modern rig finally gained acceptance when Joel Corrigan designed the first commercial harness for this system in conjunction with Dragon Caving Gear (no longer available).
+Currently equivalent harnesses are avalible from FarrWorld) and Warmbac.

 The major difference between UK and US styles of sidemounting is the use of the drysuit (when worn) both for thermal protection and for buoyancy control.
 Hence the UK harness is a simple webbing affair that has evolved from the old style belt loop attachment.
 Paticular advantages for British divers of this system is the ease which cylinders can be donned and doffed particularly before and after diving at sumps with restricted physical access.